-Webb will be launched from Arianespace's ELA-3 launch complex at European Spaceport located near Kourou, French Guiana.
+Webb was launched from Arianespace's ELA-3 launch complex at Europe's Spaceport located near Kourou, French Guiana.
 It is beneficial for launch sites to be located near the equator - the spin of the Earth can help give an additional push.
 The surface of the Earth at the equator is moving at 1670 km/hr.

 The Launch Segment has 3 primary components:

-1. Launch Vehicle: an Ariane 5 with the cryogenic upper stage.
-It will be provided in the single launch configuration, with a long payload fairing providing a maximum 4.57 meter static diameter and useable length of 16.19 meters.
+1. Launch Vehicle: an Ariane 5 with the cryogenic upper stage provided in the single launch configuration, with a long payload fairing providing a maximum 4.57 meter static diameter and useable length of 16.19 meters.

-2. Payload Adapter, comprising the Cone 3936 plus ACU 2624 lower cylinder and clamp-band, which provides the separating mechanical and electrical interface between the Webb Observatory and the Launch Vehicle.
+2. Payload Adapter: comprised of the Cone 3936 plus the ACU 2624 lower cylinder and clamp-band, which provided the separating mechanical and electrical interface between the Webb Observatory and the Launch Vehicle.

 3. Launch campaign preparation and launch campaign.
-The launch campaign preparation and launch campaign is the mutual responsibility of NASA, ESA, NGAS, and Arianespace.
+The launch campaign preparation and launch campaign were the mutual responsibility of NASA, ESA, Northrop Grumman and ArianeSpace.